Download the PDF:4163_comp_3_2022_2025

 (a) An employment file for each appointed employee will be maintained in each Department, School, or Faculty where a member of the bargaining unit is employed, and in a central personnel file in the Human Resources department.
 The employment file will be separate from any file on the academic record of the employee as a student.
 The Department employment file will include applications for positions, and performance reviews.
 Both the Department and Human Resources files will include any written records of discipline (including the employee’s response, if any), and any correspondence with the employee or other documents relating to the employment relationship.

-(b) An employee will have the right to inspect their employment files in either the Department and/or Human Resources upon three (3) working days written notice to the Department Chair and/or the Associate Vice President, Human Resources (or designates).
+(b) An employee will have the right to inspect their employment files in either the Department and/or Human Resources upon three (3) working days written notice to the Department Chair and/or the Director, Labour Relations and Human Resources Consulting (or designates).
 At the request of the employee, copies of any material in the employee’s file will be provided at the employee’s expense.
 In addition, the employee will have the right to respond to any document contained therein.
 Such reply will become part of the employee’s file.

 (a) Performance appraisals may be done in each unit in accordance with the procedures for that unit.
 In the case of Sessional Lecturers teaching more than one course per year, appraisals should rely on a variety of sources, including, but not limited only to student evaluation forms.